 Alief

-While we specialize in Harris County and Montgomery County bail bonds, our services extend throughout the entire state of Texas.
+While we specialize in Houston and Harris County bail bonds, our services extend throughout the entire state of Texas.

-Through our trusted partner network, we can also help families coordinate bail bond assistance nationwide.
+Through our trusted network of licensed partners, we can also help families coordinate bail bond assistance nationwide, making it easier to secure a release no matter where the arrest occurs.

 The document above/left is an official judgment from the Court of Appeals for the First District of Texas in the case Cox v.
 State of Texas.
 In this situation, the State attempted to enforce a bond forfeiture and collect a large financial judgment related to a bail bond—even though the defendant had already been rearrested and was back in custody in another jurisdiction.
 Michael W. Cox, acting as the bonding agent, challenged the forfeiture and appealed the decision.
 The appellate court ultimately reversed the lower court’s ruling and clarified how bond forfeitures should be handled when a defendant who misses court is later located and jailed elsewhere.
 The court confirmed that when a defendant has already been returned to custody, documented proof of that incarceration must be taken into account before courts attempt to impose additional penalties such as excessive interest or large financial judgments against the bond.